nicola-strappazzon/arch/README.md

 # My Arch Linux setup

-The repository contains a personal distribution based on Arch Linux and is adapted for a computer with the `Gigabyte B550I Aorus Pro AX` motherboard.
+The repository contains a personal distribution based on Arch Linux.
 > [!Warning]
 > - The following steps will erase the entire disk to install the base operating system.
 Make sure to have a backup outside the computer and check that nothing is missing before proceeding.
 > - The author of these scripts is not responsible for any inconveniences.
 > - By default, the username and hostname are set to my first and last name, and is part of code.
+> - Is adapted for a computer with the `Gigabyte B550I Aorus Pro AX` motherboard.

 ## Install